 Python for healthcare apps

-As you can see, Python is not only useful when building web applications, but it is also invaluable in creating healthcare platforms that are beginning to reshape the narratives in healthcare.
+As you can see, Python is not only useful when custom developing mobile apps, but it is also invaluable in creating healthcare platforms that are beginning to reshape the narratives in healthcare.

 With more healthcare startups leveraging this programming language to build their systems, medical care will continue to experience advances in electronic health records, disease diagnostics, and clinical workflow to achieve AI-driven healthcare solutions.